Canary release

-CloudBase Cloud Functions supports the multi-version management feature.
-Through its gray release capability, it can adjust the request traffic ratio between different versions, enabling smooth transition, gray verification, and quick rollback of online services to ensure the stability and security of service releases.
+CloudBase cloud function supports multi-version management.
+With the canary release capability, it can adjust the request traffic ratio between different versions, achieving smooth transition of online services, canary verification, and quick rollback, ensuring the stability and security of service releases.

 Core Concepts